Pinafore/nlp-hw/adversarial/README.md

 *Q:* Can I turn in a quiz bowl question and "normal" versions of the clues in the question.

 *A:* Yes, that's fine.
 In which case you can turn in multiple questions.

+*Q:* What humans should be able to answer the question?
+Is it okay if it's hard?

+*A:* At the minimum, a skilled trivia player should be able to get the question right.
+However, it's even better if more people can get the question right.
+The easier the question is for an average human (let's assume American undergrad for the purposes of this exercise), the more impressive it is that a computer cannot answer it.

+*Q:* Do I have to use a Wikipedia page title as the answer?

+*A:* Normally yes.
+It helps to standardize and will also let us link it to resources.
+However, some of the answers are not going to be in that set.
+E.g., if you want to have an answer like "missing a leg" or "ways Sean Bean has died in films" or "because they're all dead", that's not going to match a page.
+Please try to match if you can, but otherwise, an arbitrary string is fine.

+*Q:* What computers should ~not~ be able to answer the questions?

+*A:* It's okay if some computers can't answer the questions.
+But clearly it would be better if all computers cannot answer the question.
+Even better is if they all fail in different ways.
+We're not going to focus on particular systems and say that, for instance, it must absolutely stump ChatGPT.